 - Salad Topper

 There is a difference.
-Pralines have a different coating on them that give them a more chewy texture with a caramel coating.
-Candied is a sweet light glaze or crust that is coating your nuts.
+Pralines have a different coating on them that gives them a chewy texture with a caramel coating.
+Candied is a sweet light glaze or crust that coats your nuts.

 Did you make this recipe?
 Or any other delicious recipes on my site?
 If so, please leave a ★★★★★ star rating and drop a 📝 comment below!
 Ensure you’re not missing a thing; you can subscribe to my newsletter and follow along with me on Pinterest, Facebook, and X (Twitter)! for the latest updates, recipes, and content.

 - 2 cups (198 g) pecan halves 8 oz

 - 1 tablespoon olive oil